If you own a camera, there’s a good chance you’ll be interested in this guide on the best lenses for portrait photography.

 If you don’t mind the weight of the lens, the 70-200mm zoom range is practical and versatile.
 You can shoot a flattering portrait all through the focal range, and the fixed f/2.8 aperture allows you to shoot in low light and/or turn out of focus elements into mush.

 Shooting a portrait at 200mm gives a compressed, flattering look to a subject’s physique.
-The compression can also be useful to make distant objects appear closer to the subject.
+The compression can also be useful to make distant objects appear closer to the subject, or when using forced perspective in your photography.

 The Nikon 70-200mm f/2.8E FL ED VR is a big improvement over the old version from 2009 since it weighs less and focuses much closer even when zoomed in to 200mm.
 This allows you to create compelling close up portrait images, which really focus in on the subject’s facial features.